 Franklin Falls, Snoqualmie Pass

-Distance: Two miles round trip, 400 feet elevation gain, Northwest Forest Pass required
+Distance: Two miles round trip, 400 feet elevation gain, Northwest Forest Pass required to park.

 Kids will love: Actual ruts of pioneer-era wagon wheels on this history hike.

 Highlights: From the trailhead, this short, easy trail runs alongside the old wagon track that led early settlers over the Cascades to lower Puget Sound.
 The falls are one mile in, but the whole path is scenic as it hugs the south fork Snoqualmie River.
 There is a dropoff on one side of the trail as you near the falls, occasionally fenced but sometimes not.
 Hold tight to little ones.

 Your hike in finishes with a short, rocky ascent up to the base of the impressive falls, which spill from the top of a sheer rock face and send a fine mist into the air.
 Watch safely from the edge of the waterfall’s pool without venturing in; loose rocks sometimes tumble down with the water.

 The forest service keeps the Franklin Falls trail well maintained, but on the soggiest of days you may be dodging puddles, so wear waterproof shoes.
 The rocky path near the falls may be icy in winter and not suitable for small kids.

 Directions: From Seattle take I-90 east to exit 47.
 Turn left (north), cross the overpass then make a right when the road comes to a “T”.
 After a quarter mile, turn left on Denny Creek Road (FS58).
 Follow this road 2.5 miles to just past Denny Creek Campground and turn left onto a paved road.
 Parking is on the left and the trailhead is on the right.
 Note: This is a popular hike and the lot fills up quickly.

 Distance: Three miles round trip, 500 feet elevation gain, Discover Pass required to park.